damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 1. You can experiment with CI build settings in your branch not breaking the rest of branches.
    It's not possible for Jenkins-like settings.

-We include a Lint tool to check your syntax.
-It is available in every GitLab CI instance by short url `/lint`.

-If something goes wrong with your .gitlab-ci.yml after push your code you will be able to see errors in the commit page.

-HOW IT WORKS AND THE SYNTAX
+### How it works

-GitLab sends the web-hook and the `.gitlab-ci.yml` contents to the CI Coordinator, which creates builds based on the yml file.
+GitLab sends the web-hook and the `.gitlab-ci.yml` contents to the CI Coordinator, which creates builds based on the YAML file.
 In turn, these builds are executed by the Runners as it was before.

-Here is example of yaml file:
+Here is an example of YAML file:

 ```
 before_script: